bluerail/rails_validations/README.markdown

 date
 ----
-Validate is a column is a date, and if it's before or after another date.
+Validate if a column is a valid date, and if it's before or after another date.

     validates :date_column, date: true
     validates :date_column, date: { after: Date.today }